-You need to bring together a subset of knowledgeable stakeholders and understand how the process works today.
+You need to bring together a subset of knowledgeable stakeholders that understand how the process works today.
 That is because a substantial amount of work in an organization goes undocumented.

 It is also importing to get cross-functional input into designing or improving a process to foster buy-in and adoption.

 Workshops are a typical way to begin the mapping of a business process.

 The facilitator captures the process details.
 There are various tools that can help.
 These include a whiteboard, yellow stickies, or directly in a process modeling tool, such as the Navvia Process Designer.

 While mapping the process, the team should look for opportunities to improve process efficiency by reducing complexity or identifying automation opportunities.